 A good bibliotherapist will be able to recommend books that will help the client understand and work through their specific issues.

 In addition, bibliotherapy can be used in conjunction with other forms of therapy to provide an even more comprehensive treatment plan.

 If you are struggling with mental health issues, consider speaking to your therapist about incorporating bibliotherapy into your treatment plan.

-While this treatment approach can be used in a variety of different ways, there are some specific steps that are often recommended for those starting this self-care.
+While this treatment approach can be used in a variety of different ways, there are some specific steps and activities that are often recommended for those starting this self-care.